dd9jn/rfc4880bis/crypto-refresh.md

 The initial values for this registry can be found in {{notation-data}}.
 Adding a new item MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

-#### Reason for Revocation Extensions

-OpenPGP signatures contain a mechanism for flags to be specified about why a key was revoked.
-This specification creates a registry of "Reason for Revocation" flags.
-The registry includes the "Reason for Revocation" flags value, the name of the flag, and a reference to the defining specification.
-The initial values for this registry can be found in {{reason-for-revocation}}.
-Adding a new feature flag MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 ### Packet Versions

 The core OpenPGP packets all have version numbers, and can be revised by introducing a new version of an existing packet.